The Latest Innovation in Back Care Designed By A Leading Physiotherapist

 The Buttafly can be used by people of all ages and abilities; the most common uses are to improve their posture, give relief from back pain, and increase ease and freedom of movement of their spine.

-The Buttafly is also recommended for people who have habitual poor posture, especially when related to long periods of sitting or bending at work.
+The Buttafly is to be recommended for people who have habitual poor posture, especially when related to long periods of sitting or bending at work.

 Our customers include weight-lifters, long-distance cyclists and runners, and rowers, and those who sports dominate one side of the body, e.g. golfers and tennis players.

-People with the following problems also report using the Buttafly with remarkable benefits:
+People with the following conditions report using the Buttafly with remarkable benefits:

 - Hip pain/ arthritis of the hip